 Today’s post is about the latest portable scanners for genealogy.
 It’s been just three years since I recommended a portable scanner for genealogy research from an archivist’s perspective.
 And we know that three years is a long time in the tech field, so here are some updated recommendations.

 Why do I like this one over all the others?
-Mostly because of these four things:
+Mostly because of these five things:

 Highly portable at 3.5 pounds

 4800 x 4800 ppi (pixels per inch), higher than handheld scanners

 Auto-upload to cloud services, such as Evernote and Dropbox